gurjot-kaur/Sentiment-Analysis-API/README.md

 `` Hello from Docker!``
-``This message shows that your installation appears to be working correctly.`` Finally, in the Terminal window excecute docker pull tensorflow/tensorflow:2.1.0-py3-jupyter.
+``This message shows that your installation appears to be working correctly.``

+Finally, in the Terminal window excecute docker pull tensorflow/tensorflow:2.1.0-py3-jupyter.

 ### Install Anaconda

 Follow the instructions for your operating system.

-For macOS, follow this link.
-For Windows, follow this link.
+For macOS, follow this [link](https://docs.anaconda.com/anaconda/install/mac-os/) For Windows, follow this [link](https://docs.anaconda.com/anaconda/install/windows/)
-For Linux, follow this link.

 ### Install Sublime

-Follow the instructions for your operating system.
+Follow the [instructions](https://www.sublimetext.com/3) for your operating system.
 If you already have a prefered text editor, skip this step.